SarveshPande/Evoting-System-In-BLOCKCHAIN/README.md

 # Evoting-System-In-BLOCKCHAIN
-This Evoting system is Created in TSEC HACKS 2020 HACKATHON.
-It is basic working model of Voting in elections made using Blockchain.
+This Evoting system is Created in TSEC HACKS 2020 HACKATHON.<br> It is basic working model of Voting in elections made using Blockchain.
 Includes Ethereum, Ganache, Metamask as main technologies used.<br>
 Etherium is used as blockchain infra structure.<br>
 Ganache is used  to create smart contracts.<br>